worace/git-coin/README.md

 To be awarded gitcoins, users must submit new commit messages which generate SHA digests smaller than the current target hash.

-To compare the numeric value of your digest with the target (or any other hash), use String#hex (in Ruby, or the equivalent in your language) EG:
+To compare the your Hex digest with the target, convert it to a number, e.g.:

 ```
 > "1f6ccd2be75f1cc94a22a773eea8f8aeb5c68217".hex < "75e2575535d998d7cfb6b627ffc60550c1e23301".hex